roikonen/scalablemodeling/docs/challenges.md

 ## Tailoring Consistency

+!!! quote

+    "Developers simply do not implement large scalable applications assuming distributed transactions...
+    Two-phase commit is the anti-availability protocol."

+    **_Pat Helland_**

 In distributed systems, **defining consistency boundaries** is crucial for balancing performance and correctness.
 These boundaries determine where strong consistency is enforced and where eventual consistency is acceptable.
 Interestingly, tailoring these boundaries often requires **business-driven decisions**.
 For instance, while financial transactions